lucidmotifs/web-programming-a1/ISSUES.md

 *Current Issues*

-- Products page requires more products.
+- --Products page requires more products.--
 - Products page images should be uniform sizes.
 - Footer needs to always be at the bottom, even when page resizes.
 - W3C validation for html5/css3 need to be added.